OutSystems/docs-product/src/develop/ui/patterns/mobile/interaction/inputwithicon.md

     ![](<images/inputwithicon-5-ss.png>)

-1. To change the icon, select the Icon widget, and from the **Name** drop-down, select the icon you want to display in the input box.
+1. To change the icon, select the Icon widget, and from the **Icon** drop-down, select the icon you want to display in the input box.
 In this example, we select the user icon.

     ![](<images/inputwithicon-6-ss.png>)